tonytsheng/DBHUB/ORA/CSV_PARQUET/readme.md

 7. Consider downloading a parquet viewer at https://github.com/mukunku/ParquetViewer/releases

-8. Tables with blob columns should probably be processed differently.
+8. Tables with blob columns should probably be handled differently.

-- For tables with millions of rows, you may need to process subsets of rows.
+- For tables with millions of rows, you may need to process subsets of rows in parallelize it.
 See https://asktom.oracle.com/pls/apex/f?p=100:11:0::::P11_QUESTION_ID:9536328100346697722 for some ideas.

 [1] - https://parquet.apache.org/